hyutake/mini-proj/README.md

 </ul>

 # Datasets
 Dataset used for the project can be found in this folder.
-It consists of data collected through the World Happiness Report for the years 2015 - 2019
+It consists of data collected through the World Happiness Report for 2015 - 2019

 # Conclusion
 <ul>